The first step to beginning health career training at NOVA/MEC is to attend a mandatory Information Session.

 For more information on our programs, please contact MEC Academic Advising at 703.822.6531 or firstname.lastname@example.org.

 About the Diagnostic Medical Sonography Program

 Sonography or ultrasonography is the use of sound waves to generate an image for the assessment and diagnosis of various medical conditions.
 The sonographer plays an important role on the medical team as technical assistant to the sonologist (or radiologist), a physician who has specialized in the use of sound waves for diagnosis and treatment.
 Sonographers may work under direct or indirect supervision of these physicians.
 A certified sonographer is qualified to work in hospitals, doctors' offices, public health projects, industrial medical clinics, veterans' and military hospitals.

-The Diagnostic Medical Sonography Program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) upon the recommendation of the Joint Review Committee on Education in Diagnostic Medical Sonography (JRC-DMS).
-Additional information regarding the DMS program accreditation status as well as the standards and guidelines may be obtained online at www.caahep.org or may be requested by writing to: CAAHEP, 25400 U.S. Highway 19 North, Suite 158, Clearwater, FL 33763.
-Requests for information also may be sent by writing to: JRC-DMS, 6021 University Blvd., Suite 500, Ellicott City, MD 21043.
+The Diagnostic Medical Sonography General Program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) upon the recommendation of the Joint Review Committee on Education in Diagnostic Medical Sonography (JRC-DMS).
+Additional information on the DMS program accreditation status and the standards and guidelines may be obtained online at www.caahep.org or by submitting a request to: CAAHEP, 25400 U.S. Highway 19 North, Suite 158, Clearwater, FL 33763.
+Requests for information can be sent to: JRC-DMS, 6021 University Boulevard, Suite 500, Ellicott City, MD 21043.

 The Vascular and Echocardiography specializations are not accredited yet.
 NOVA DMS faculty are collecting the necessary data required and will seek full CAAHEP accreditation for the Vascular and Echo specializations in the near future.